wayfair-incubator/aux-eng-playbook/src/docs/running/expectations.md

-This document will outline how we approach engagement in an organization, and high-level points to reiterate in a document that should come with any [advisor](./roles.md) to any inital meeting.
+This document will outline how we approach engagement in an organization, and high-level points to reiterate in a document that should come with any [advisor](./roles.md) to any initial meeting.

 ## Set a Baseline

 Setting expectations about our team and what will and won't happen in an aux engagement is important.
-We think through these ideas casefully and publish our opinion of how they apply to our team in a conspicuous place.
+We think through these ideas carefully and publish our opinion of how they apply to our team in a conspicuous place.
 Usually on an internal webpage about our team and practices; included in any e-mails or internal messages about our team to prospective "away" teams.